JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

-`select`/`select!` and `transform`/`transform!` always return a data frame with the same number and order of rows as the source (even if `GroupedDataFrame` had its groups reordered), except when selection results in zero columns in the resulting data frame.
+`select`/`select!` and `transform`/`transform!` always return a data frame with the same number and order of rows as the source (even if `GroupedDataFrame` had its groups reordered), except when selection results in zero columns in the resulting data frame (in which case the result has zero rows).

 For `combine`, rows in the returned object appear in the order of groups in the `GroupedDataFrame`.
 The functions can return an arbitrary number of rows for